 Julie joined the new business team in 2016 and also serves as the gender focal point at IESC.
 She has over 10 years of experience in project management and business development in economic growth and governance with a variety of U.S. government donors, including USAID, USDA, State Department, and FEMA.
 She thrives on private sector development, program design, program budgets, gender analysis, and attention to detail.
 Julie has a dual M.A. in sustainable international development and women’s and gender studies from the Heller School at Brandeis University.
 She got her start in international development working on a community development program in Uganda and has had a passion for East Africa ever since.

-Erin joined IESC in 2017 and supports new business and communications.
-Prior to joining IESC, she taught English overseas and high school science in the U.S. She holds a B.A. in Biology and a Masters in Secondary Education from the University of Virginia and an M.A. in Sustainability with a concentration in environmental policy and international development from Harvard.
-Her professional interests include sustainable economic development, climate change mitigation and adaptation, and international tourism development.
+Erin joined IESC in 2017 and supports communications and new business.
+Prior to joining IESC, she taught English in Japan with the JET Programme and high school science in the U.S. She holds a B.A. in Biology and a Masters in Secondary Education from the University of Virginia and an M.A. in Sustainability with a concentration in environmental policy and international development from Harvard's Extension School.
 More about Erin.